yoshinator/home_service_power/README.md

 Set up omniauth for Google

-* visit [https://console.cloud.google.com/apis/](Google cloud platform) create a project and from the hamburger go to the apis menu
+* visit [Google cloud platform](https://console.cloud.google.com/apis/) create a project and from the hamburger go to the apis menu

 * System dependencies